Local Police in Spain’s Costa Blanca tightening lock-down restrictions even further - fines DOUBLED - Olive Press News Spain

 Noise complaints have increased in Alicante, as authorities request that the rules of co-existence be respected, especially as so many are key workers in the fight against the spread of Covid-19.

-The Police released a statement last night, stating, “it is necessary that we all become aware of the situation and do not go out to play sports, walk, visit friends or family; nor meet with people on the street, nor go out to smoke or meet other dog owners.”
+The Police released on Saturday night, stating, “it is necessary that we all become aware of the situation and do not go out to play sports, walk, visit friends or family; nor meet with people on the street, nor go out to smoke or meet other dog owners.”